Assassin's Creed: Forgotten Temple: Season Two

 In the present, Sei, Noa, Yuki, and Nathan also travel to Myanmar to recover the Piece of Eden housed in the Shwedagon Pagoda.
-While Yuki and Nathan fend off an attack by Abstergo, Sei and Noa are forced to confront their deepest fears and desires under the Piece of Eden's influence.
-Sei battles the guilt she feels for blindly serving Abstergo for years, while Noa is tempted by the artifact, which offers to tell him the truth about his father.
-Overcoming his desire to learn about his family's past, Noa decides to start following his own path and retrieves the Piece of Eden before escaping with Sei, Yuki, and Nathan.
-The group later attempts to leave Myanmar by stealing a seaplane from Yangon's harbor, but they are again confronted by Abstergo.
-Yuki sacrifices herself to buy the others time to escape, and Sei is captured after using the crescent amulet to subdue the Abstergo agents and allow Noa and Nathan to flee with the second artifact.
+The artifact tests Sei and Noa by subjecting them to their fears and insecurities, but they prevail; Sei resolves to forge her own path and escape Abstergo's influence, while Noa overcomes his desire to learn the truth about his family's past.
+After retrieving the Piece of Eden, the group attempts to leave Myanmar by stealing a seaplane from Yangon's harbor, but Abstergo stops them.
+Yuki sacrifices herself to allow the others to escape, and Sei is captured after using the crescent amulet to subdue the Abstergo forces long enough for Noa and Nathan to flee with the second artifact.

 Following their successful retrieval of the second Piece of Eden, Edward and Saito are betrayed by John Young, who reveals himself as a Templar spy.
-Blaming Edward for Xialun's death and revealing that the Templars have promised him a way to resurrect Xialun if he helps them acquire the Pieces of Eden, John steals the second artifact and delivers it to Alan Jacob, the Grand Master of the Templar Order.
-After a failed attempt by the Zhang Wei Union to capture John and recover the artifact, Jan van Aert saves them from an ambush by Alan's East India Company fleet, which is forced to withdraw.
+Blaming Edward for Xialun's death and revealing that the Templars have promised him a way to resurrect Xialun using the Pieces of Eden, John steals the second artifact and delivers it to Alan Jacob, the Grand Master of the Templar Order.
+After a failed attempt by the Zhang Wei Union to capture John and recover the artifact, Jan van Aert saves them from an ambush by Alan's East India Company fleet.
 Edward agrees to resume his partnership with Jan and recruits additional allies from among Batavia's pirates.

 In the present, Noa and Nathan are tracked down by Abstergo, but are saved by a group of Assassins (Note: Although never identified in the webtoon, the Assassins are strongly implied to be Callum Lynch, Lin, and Moussa, characters introduced in the 2016 Assassin's Creed film.) sent by Claire Zhang, Nathan's sister and the Zhawang Corporation's director, as well as members of the DedSec hacking collective, which Nathan has ties to.
 (Note: DedSec is an organization that originated from the Watch Dogs video game series, where they play a prominent role.)
-DedSec inform Noa that Sei has been taken to Abstergo's facility in Osaka, Japan, where her genetic memories helped the Templars track down the third Piece of Eden, buried with Saito.
-Noa rescues Sei and brings her to the Corporation's headquarters in Jakarta, Indonesia, where he resumes tracking Edward's memories.
+DedSec inform Noa that Sei has been taken to Abstergo's facility in Osaka, Japan, where her genetic memories helped the Templars track down a third Piece of Eden, buried with Saito.
+Noa rescues Sei and brings her to the Zhawang Corporation's headquarters in Jakarta, Indonesia, where he resumes tracking Edward's memories.